MTG/essentia.js/docs/index.md

 ## TypeScript Interface

 Essentia.js also provides TypeScript programming interface which can be found along with the builds.
+The build files (`*.d.ts`) can be found within the [dist](https://www.jsdelivr.com/package/npm/essentia.js?path=dist) directory bundled on NPM.
 The source code can be found [here](https://github.com/MTG/essentia.js/tree/master/src/typescript).